getify/Functional-Light-JS/manuscript/ch2.md

 Named arguments are much more flexible, and attractive from a readability perspective, especially when the function in question can take three, four, or more inputs.

+T> ## Tip
+T>
-**Tip:** If this style of function arguments seems useful or interesting to you, check out coverage of my "FPO" library in Appendix C.
+T> If this style of function arguments seems useful or interesting to you, check out coverage of my "FPO" library in Appendix C.

 ## Function Output